NaoY220/cse15l-lab-reports/labReport1.md

 - Although `cat` does nothing, I do not see any error message in terminal.
 If I enter some text after that, `cat` will display the `<String>` I entered.
+According to professor's feedback, `cat` with no argument lead to infinite run, and it will read standard input and write out standard output.
+In order to leave the infinite run, we need to enter `control+c` (in Mac).

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cat